tuxpeople/documentation/README.md

 ## About

-[Based on the awesome MkDocs Material Boilerplate]: https://peaceiris.github.io/mkdocs-material-boilerplate/
+Based on the awesome MkDocs Material Boilerplate: https://peaceiris.github.io/mkdocs-material-boilerplate/